 Scrub the Grout

 The grout between your granite tiles also needs to be cleaned periodically to prevent mildew and mold.
-You can use a nylon bristle brush and a granite-safe, non-abrasive, and non-acidic cleaner like Granite Gold Grout Cleaner® to gently scrub the grout lines.
+You can use a nylon bristle brush and a granite-safe, non-abrasive cleaner like Granite Gold Grout Cleaner® to gently scrub the grout lines.
 After scrubbing, rinse with water and dry the grout with a dry towel.

 Seal the Granite Regularly